 Mr. Maimis, as Senior Vice President for STV Construction, Inc. is responsible for the profitability, growth and overall operations on a variety of projects, ranging from commercial to institutional on notable projects and clients such as: Port Authority of NYNJ; Columbia University; New York University Langone Medical Center; United Airlines; and New York City Housing Authority.

-Mr. Maimis is currently serving on the Board of Directors as Secretary of the PAA as well as Director and Treasurer of the Greater New York Constructions Users Council; the Board of Governors for the New York Building Foundation as well as serving as Director on the National Board of The Construction Management Association of America.
+Mr. Maimis is currently serving on the Board of Directors as Vice President of the PAA as well as Director and Treasurer of the Greater New York Constructions Users Council; President of the Debra C. Parmentola Foundation as well as serving in numerous committees for philanthropic and professional organizations.

-He is an adjunct professor at the Stevens Institute of Technology and a guest lecturer at Columbia University’s Fu Foundation School of Engineering and Applied Science.
+He is a visiting professor at the School of Architecture at Pratt Institute and a guest lecturer at Columbia University’s Fu Foundation School of Engineering and Applied Science.
 He is on the Civil Engineering Industry Advisory Board of Polytechnic Institute of NYU (now the NYU Tandon School of Engineering) and an active participant in mentoring NYU Tandon engineering students.
 He is a contributing member of The New York Building Congress higher educational and public building committees, US Green Building Council as well as The Urban Green Council.